Guillemdb/dashboard_server/markdown/demo.md

 ## Visualizing the graph of developer similarities

-One of the apps running on the server allows to visualize the similarities among thevelopers using graphs.
+One of the apps running on the server allows to visualize the similarities among developers using graphs.
 The represented chart has been constructed the following way:

 - Each of our commit series will represent a node.